alercah/rado/lang.md

 * `fn (A1, A2, ...) -> T`: a function
 * lists: `[T]` is a list of `T`s
 * enums: for any declared enum `E`, `E` is the type of that enum
+* references: `&T` is a reference to a variable (flag or item) of type `T`; `T` must be a scalar type or `item`.

 Most of these types are quite straightforward.
 There are no function types without arguments, as in `fn () -> T`, because functions are stateless.
 Instead, functions with no argument just return `T`.

-`item` coerces to `bool` when used as an argument to an `if` condition or to a boolean operator.
-In this case, its value is equal to "Does the player have one or more of the item?"
+`item` coerces to `bool`; the value is equal to "Does the player have one or more of the item?"
+References coerce to the referred type.

 `bool`, `num`, and enum types are collectively called *scalar types*.

-**During item work, reconsider numeric types: infinities and whether there should be an `int` type (there probably should).**

 ## Expressions